Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: A combined approach

+\begin{remark} In light of Remark \ref{rem:DifferentNotion} we mention that our approach can also be applied to the notion of minimal attractors from \cite{AlmostLyapunov}.
+In contrast to global attractors there is no $M_+$ appearing in the definition of minimal attractors but $X \subset B_f(\A)$ is assumed additionally.
+Because the decision variable $v$ in the LP (\ref{LPAttractorLyapunovPerturbedX}) was only needed to incorporate the $M_+$ we can just remove the decision variable $v$ in (\ref{LPAttractorLyapunovPerturbedX}) and obtain an analog result of Theorem \ref{thm:p5=lamba(A)} for minimal attractors based on \cite{AlmostLyapunov} where it was shown $p_2^* = \lambda(\A)$ for $p_2^*$ from (\ref{PeetMorgan}). \end{remark}

 \begin{remark} The dual problem of the LP (\ref{LPAttractorLyapunovPerturbedX}) acts on the space of Borel measures on $X$.
-We did not include the dual problem here for two reasons: First, it demands further technical notation.
-Second, the dual problem gives less insight into the global attractor -- this is pointed out in \cite{MilanCorbiAttractor} -- as for instance When the global attractor has vanishing Lebesgue volume then one optimal solution to the dual problem is trivial, i.e. all decision variables are zero. \end{remark}
+We did not include the dual problem here because it gives less insight into the GA (\cite{MilanCorbiAttractor}). \end{remark}

-\begin{remark} Discrete time systems can be handled in the same way -- only the continuous time objects have to be replaced by their discrete counterparts.
-We refer to \cite{MilanCorbiAttractor} for details about a similar treatment for discrete time systems.
+\begin{remark} Discrete time systems can be handled in an analog way.
+We refer to \cite{MilanCorbiAttractor} for details about a similar treatment for discrete time systems. \end{remark}

-A discrete time system is of the form $x^+ = f(x)$, and the notions of (maximum) positive invariant sets and global attractors adapt (\cite{Robinson}, \cite{MilanCorbiAttractor}).
-The LP corresponding to the LP (\ref{LPAttractorLyapunovPerturbedX}) has the following form for discounting factor $\alpha$ and decay rate $\gamma$ with $\alpha,\gamma \in (0,1)$